 Office 365 has a better type of calendar specifically made for rooms.
-This guide will show you how to set up the equivalent to Google's resource calendars in Microsoft’s Office 365.
+This guide will show you how to set up the equivalent to Google's resource calendars in Microsoft Office 365 room calendar.

-From the official docs:
+Quick note from the official resource calendar docs:

 FYI: You'll need to be an administrator on your Office 365 account in order to complete this process.

+From the admin center, click “Resources” and then “Rooms & equipment on the dropdown menu, or just click this link once you're signed in.
 If someone in your organization has already set up a meeting room calendar, you'll see a list of room names and associated email addresses.
-Meeting room calendars in O365 are more like users than shared calendars, and each will have its own email address for invitations.
+Meeting room calendars in Office 365 are more like users than shared calendars, and each will have its own email address for invitations.

-Set up a new room calendar
+Step 2: Set up a new Office 365 room calendar

 Now when you go to create a new event you can pick a location from the meeting room dropdown, and book the event directly onto your personal calendar, too.

-This will make it easier to keep co-workers calendars separated from room calendars.
+This will make it easier to keep coworkers' calendars separated from room calendars.
 If you're also setting up Robin for your organization, you can now pair this calendar to a space via the email address.

 Bonus Office 365 calendar tips